CindyJS/CindyJS/plugins/cindygl/CindyGL3D.md

 * `cglEval(<cglLazy>,<arg1>,...,<argN>)` evaluates the lazy expression (wrapped by `cglLazy()`) in the first argument with the values in the remaining arguments passed to the corresponding parameters of the expression
 * `cglIsLazy(<val>)` checks if val is a cglLazy expression `<args>` is a list of parameters that should be passed to the expression.
+* `cglInterface(<name>:name,<implName>:name,<args>:list<name>,<modifs>:list<name>)` can be used to wrap CindyScript functions in a more convenient user-interface:
+    - missing modifiers are set to nada (even if there is a global with the same name)
+    - adding a parameter list as user-data to the name of an argument or modifier will wrap the expression given to that argument in a `cglLazy` function with that parameter list
 * `cglAxes()` returns the current coordinate axes as a list of vec3
 * `cglDirection(x,y)` returns the view-direction for the screen pixel `(x,y)` seen from the viewPosition
 * `cglSpherePos(<objId>)` returns the center of the sphere with the given object id